selliott512/wad-tweak/README.md

 ### Installation

-For all command line tools [Python](https://www.python.org/) (version 2 or 3) is required.
+For all command line tools [Python](https://www.python.org/) 3 is required.
 For wad-shuffle-dir.py [DeuTex](https://doomwiki.org/wiki/DeuTex) is required in addition to Python.

 wad-tweak can be downloaded from GitHub:
 * [latest stable version](https://github.com/selliott512/wad-tweak/archive/0.9.0.zip) (recommended)